NativeScript/docs/content/guide/ui/navigation.md

         this.notifyPropertyChange("id", args.context.id)
     }
 ```
-### Creating Multiple Frames
+### Creating multiple frames

-If you need to create multiple frames, you can do so by wrapping them in a Layout, for example if you want to have 2 frames side-by-side:
+If you need to create multiple frames, you can do so by wrapping them in a container layout.
+For example if you want to have 2 frames side-by-side, you can wrap them in a GridLayout:

 ```xml
 <GridLayout columns="*, *">
   <Frame col="0" />
   <Frame col="1" />
 </GridLayout>
 ```
-## Frame API
+## Frame class API

+The following are the properties and methods of the Frame class:

 ### defaultAnimatedNavigation

 ```ts